 My assumption here is that the earnings a company generates will eventually find their way into my portfolio one way or another.
 It could be directly through a nice, fat dividend or indirectly through share buybacks or reinvestment in the company’s future growth.
 One way or another, though, I believe strongly that the future value of my portfolio is intimately tied to the future stream of profits that my portfolio companies can generate.

 Which is why sudden market drops like the one we’ve had over the last few weeks don’t have me hitting the panic button.
 While the share prices of the companies in my portfolio may have dropped precipitously, the future earnings power of those companies remains more or less intact.
 My own companies are often a mish mash of somewhat off-the-wall opportunities.
-Some are high growth, some are low growth, some are no growth and some are losing money, so I don’t necessarily look at the current earnings of my own portfolio as much as I do the earnings yield of the stock market as a whole.
+Some are high growth, some are low growth, some are no growth and some are even temporarily losing money, so I don’t necessarily look at the current earnings of my own portfolio as much as I do the earnings yield of the stock market as a whole.
 I trust that my process leads me to buy companies that are cheaper than the overall market, so if I use the earnings yield of the broader market as my gauge of the potential earnings power of my own portfolio, I’ll be erring on the side of caution.

 Over time, the broader market has fluctuated widely between extremes of over and under valuation.
 At it’s peak, the average p:e of the market has been as high as 25.
 At it’s lows it has sunk as low as 5.
 This is quite the spread and explains why the market can be so volatile.
 It’s not so much that the underlying profits of the companies are fluctuating.
 Especially if you look at larger companies, in aggregate those earnings are pretty stable.
 Instead, it is the price the market is placing on those earnings (ie the p/e) that is changing.